rudSarkar/hackthebox-c1-encryptbd-2018/README.md

 ## Challenge 4:
-Go to this website.
+Go to this website [here](http://104.129.171.125/).
 Find out and exploit the two web application vulnerabilities that are exists on this website.

 Hints: Wordpress, OWASP Top10